Caradt

-Charging the Commons is a follow-up project to Circulatearrow which investigated the design of digital platforms for resource communities.
-It explores how a situated design approach can be employed to articulate the social values of resource communities.
-The second phase of the project examines how these values can be translated into (digital) tools and designs for the organisation of an urban commons.
+Charging the Commons is a follow-up project to Circulate which investigated the design of digital platforms for resource communities.
+It explored how a situated design approach can be employed to articulate the social values of resource communities.
+The second phase of the project examined how these values can be translated into (digital) tools and designs for the organisation of an urban commons.

 According to the principles developed by Elinor Ostrom for managing a commons it’s important that the rules of the commons are written for the local situation: generic solutions are not acceptable.
 This means there is a need to develop methods that include resource communities in the design of platforms to manage their resources.
 A situated design approach emphasises that these design processes take place in specific political, social and economic contexts – and sets out our intention to conduct research from embedded positions.
 This implies a rooted, interdisciplinary collaboration between maker and user – in which design forms the basis for interaction.

-The research takes place at three different field-labs: H-buurt (Bijlmer, Amsterdam), Common Woods (Amersfoort) and De Warren (Ijburg, Amsterdam), and with a community of practice partners.
+The research toke place at three different field-labs: H-buurt (Bijlmer, Amsterdam), Common Woods (Amersfoort) and De Warren (Ijburg, Amsterdam), and with a community of practice partners.

 Charging the Commons is financed by Regieorgaan SIA – RAAK-mkb.